afilimonov/udacity-deeprl-p3-collaboration-competition/Report.md

 * Third fully connected layer with input size 128 and output size 1
 * Batch Normalization layer between first and second layers

-I started with 2 hidden layers sizes 512 and 384 for both actor and [384, 256] and ended up with [256, 128] model that converged reasonably well with with acceptable training time.
+I started with hidden layers sizes 512 and 384 for both actor and [384, 256] and ended up with [256, 128] model that converged reasonably well with with acceptable training time.
 I also tried using Batch Normalization for the actor network but it resulted in a worse traning performance.

+##### OU Noise Function

+To enable environment exploration especially at earlier